elixir-makeup/makeup/README.md

 ## Disadvantages over Pygments

-It supports only a single language (yet, contributions are welcome!).
+It supports fewer languages.

-The lexers are written using the excellent [NimbleParsec](https://github.com/plataformatec/nimble_parsec) parser.
+The lexers are written using the excellent [NimbleParsec](https://github.com/dashbit/nimble_parsec) parser.

-Older version used the ExSpirit parser, which was more flexible but slower (about 10x slower) and a little less easy to use.

-## Benchmarks

-TODO

 ## Documentation on how to write a new lexer